NaPiZip/CI-with-Jenkins-and-Docker-for-cpp/README.md

   See 'C:\Program Files\Docker Toolbox\docker.exe run --help'.
   Error response from daemon: No such container: dockcross_32348
   ```
-  Adding a little bit of `echo "..."` statements into the `dockcross` file showed that the following call `docker run` call was made by the script:
+  Adding a little bit of `echo "..."` statements into the `dockcross` file showed that the following `docker run` call was made by the script:

   ```
   $ docker run -ti --name dockcross_17497 -v e:/080_Github/CI-with-jenkins-and-docker-for-cpp:/work dockcross/windows-static-x64:latest cmake -h
   ```
-  The argument `-v e:/080...` is leading to an path error the correct formatting should look like:
+  The argument `-v e:/080...` is leading to an path error, the correct formatting should look like:
   ```
   /e/080_Github...
   ```